Gyuri1/SMA_message_tracking/README.md

 # How to use:

-There are a 2 parameters:
+There are 2 parameters of this script:
  -d  : number of days (mandatory)
  -m  : message ID (optional)